14 FAM 400

 14 FAM 416.5-4 Distributing Completed Survey Reports

-When survey board action is completed, the property management officer must forward a copy of the completed Form DS-132 to the APO for State or AID-534-1 for USAID, as well as the Department’s Chief, Property Management Branch (A/LM/PMP/PM), or to USAID’s Director, Overseas Management Staff (M/MS/OMD).
+When survey board action is completed, the property management officer must forward a copy of the completed Form DS-132 to the APO for State or AID-534-1 for USAID, as well as the Department’s Director, Property Management Division (A/LM/PMP/PM), or to USAID’s Director, Overseas Management Staff (M/MS/OMD).
 A/LM/PMP/PM will post the Form DS-132 on the PM Web site so that State’s Office of Inspector General and domestic property management officials will have access to the reports.

 14 FAM 416.5-5 Employee Appeal